Initiatives in real estate that put Romania on the world map, presented at “Sustainable buildings, A step into the future” event

 Andrei Botis asked Liliana Cristea what she considers to be the main reasons that have determined people to turn to the services of a psychologist lately in increasing numbers?
 She believes that many patients come into therapy with panic attacks, generated by the messages they hear all around them.
 Depending on personal experiences, everyone receives this kind of message at a different intensity, and then the level of stress increases.
 Thus, some turn messages meant to protect us into threatening messages.

-We thank the partners of this edition:
+Special thanks to the partners of this edition:

 Main Partner: Next Energy Partners